JuliaGraphics/Gtk.jl/docs/src/manual/listtreeview.md

 ```julia
 selection = GAccessor.mode(selection,Gtk.GConstants.GtkSelectionMode.MULTIPLE)
 ```
-We will stick with single selction for now and want to know the index of the selected item
+We will stick with single selection for now and want to know the index of the selected item
 ```julia
 julia> ls[selected(selection),1]
 "Pete"
 ```
-Since it can happen that no item has been selected at all it is a good idea to put this into an if statement
+Since it can happen that no item has been selected at all, it is a good idea to put this into an if statement
 ```julia
 if hasselection(selection)